sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### 3.4.1 Reboot Cause
 * There are two CLIs "show reboot-cause" and "show reboot-cause history" which are applicable to both DPUs and the Switch.
 However, when executed on the Switch the CLIs provide a consolidated view of reboot cause as shown below.
-* The DPU_STATE DB holds the most recent reboot cause only.
-The "show reboot-cause" CLI uses this information to determine the most recent reboot cause.
-* The switch will fetch the reboot-cause history from each of the DPUs as needed when the "show reboot-cause history" CLI is issued on the switch.
+* The switch will fetch the reboot-cause history from each of the DPUs as needed when the CLI is issued on the switch.

 #### 3.4.2 Reboot Cause CLIs on the DPUs      <font>**`Executed on the DPU`**</font>
 * The "show reboot-cause" shows the most recent reboot-cause of th